 process of registering for classes.

-Semester parking permits are available for purchase approximately three weeks prior to the start of the new semester.
+Term parking permits are available for purchase approximately three weeks prior to the start of the new term.

-Yes, the parking grace period will last approximately one week beginning the first day of the semester.
+Yes, the parking grace period will last approximately one week beginning the first day of the term.
 See above for exact dates.

-No. The only way to purchase a semester parking permit is through the online process.
+No. The only way to purchase a term parking permit is through the online process.